Cabinet of the Philippines: Cabinet and cabinet-level officials

 The people listed below form the cabinet and are the heads of the current executive departments of the Philippines.
 The officials under these departments are appointed with the rank of Secretary.
 Appointed officials who are not confirmed by the Commission on Appointments, as required by law, will take the office under acting capacity, or as officer-in-charge, depending on the appointment released and approved by the President.
 The current structure of the Cabinet of the Philippines are based on the executive orders reorganizing the offices under its jurisdiction, given the fact that the Constitution allows executive privileges to reorganize its structure.

-Official Filipino names of the agencies were derived from Komisyon ng Wikang Filipino and Department of Budget and Management.
+Official Filipino names of the agencies were derived from Komisyon sa Wikang Filipino and Department of Budget and Management.